mdn/content/files/en-us/web/http/headers/sec-ch-ua/index.md

   </tbody>
 </table>

-The **`Sec-CH-UA`** header provides the brand and significant version for each brand associated with the browser, in a comma-separated list.
+The **`Sec-CH-UA`** header provides the brand and significant version for each brand associated with the browser in a comma-separated list.

 A brand is a commercial name for the user agent like: Chromium, Opera, Google Chrome, Microsoft Edge, Firefox, and Safari.
 A user agent might have several associated brands.